TheCrockett/COVID-19-theory-for-treatment/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+This theory is provided to mankind, in the spirit of love and with aboslutely no strings attached.